How to Live Stream on Zoom with a Professional Video Platform

 With Simulcasting Software or an OVP

-The process to set up a live stream on Zoom via an OVP is very similar to using dedicated simulcasting software.
+Setting up a live stream on Zoom via an OVP is very similar to using dedicated simulcasting software.
 The general flow is the same for both, but some small steps will vary from software to software.

-That said, let’s break down the general process for live streaming your Zoom conference.
+Let’s break down the general process for live streaming your Zoom conference.

 - In your Zoom account, go to “Settings” > “InMeeting (Advanced)”